tawandamoyo/wifi-qr-code-decoder/README.md

 ## Description

-This script decodes the passord of a WiFi network given a sharable QR code.
+This script decodes the password of a WiFi network given a sharable QR code.

 ## Requires: